 Satire of RPG Tropes

-“South Park: The Stick of Truth” frequently uses cutscenes to satirize RPG tropes and conventions.
-Whether poking fun at grandiose fantasy narratives, over-the-top villains, or the stereotypical hero’s journey, the game uses its cutscenes to subvert expectations and deliver biting commentary on the genre.
-This satirical approach keeps the game fresh and entertaining, appealing to both RPG fans and South Park aficionados.
+“South Park: The Stick of Truth” is a cutscene-heavy game in the sense that it constantly and humorously contrasts RPG tropes and conventions.
+Whether it is through the use of even the most ridiculous narrative situations in fantasy, the depiction of larger-than-life villains, or the playing out of a classic hero’s journey, the game makes the most of its cutscenes to undermine the expectations and give the genre a mocking commentary.
+This satirical approach keeps the game looking new and lively, thus appealing to both RPG and South Park fans.

 Social Commentary